pingcap/docs-cn/system-variables.md

 - Default value: `18446744073709551615`
 - Range: `[0, 18446744073709551615]`
 - The maximum number of rows returned by the `SELECT` statements.

+### ssl_ca

+- Scope: NONE
+- Default value: ""
+- The location of the certificate authority file (if there is one).

+### ssl_cert

+- Scope: NONE
+- Default value: ""
+- The location of the certificate file (if there is a file) that is used for SSL/TLS connections.

+### ssl_key

+- Scope: NONE
+- Default value: ""
+- The location of the private key file (if there is one) that is used for SSL/TLS connections.

 ### system_time_zone